Karpathy's LLM Wiki Points in the Right Direction — But It's Still Stuck on Your Laptop

 }

-11 MCP tools — not just CRUD
+11 MCP tools, not just CRUD

-"Good answers become new pages."
-This feedback loop — where your exploration compounds into permanent knowledge — is the exact pattern KnowMine's save_memory and add_knowledge tools enable during conversation.
-But Karpathy's framing of it as "knowledge compound interest" is perfect.
+Good answers become new pages.
+This feedback loop, where a single exploration compounds into a permanent entry, is already what save_memory and add_knowledge do in conversation.
+Karpathy's framing as "knowledge compound interest" is the sharpest name anyone has given it.

 Who Should Use What

-Use Karpathy's approach if:
+Karpathy's approach fits you if:

 - You're a developer comfortable with Claude Code or Codex

-Use KnowMine if:
+KnowMine fits you if:

-- You want zero-setup — no local Agent, no file management
+- You want zero setup: no local agent, no file management

-- Get your MCP key at knowmine.ai
+- Grab your MCP key at knowmine.ai

 Start building your AI-native knowledge base